rhysmoggs/ms1-bakes-by-noemie/README.md

 - logo too large or wrapping out of navbar/container. eventually adjusted height/width correctly and used efault bootstrap navbar from their docs website. responsive down to ~300px and all the way up to xl? after acheiving a responsive nav bar I was happy with, I then adjusted the navbar-collapse class input of flex-basis: 100% to 0% and adjusted the text-align: center to center the menu options on smaller screens and stack them under the hamburger icon. container-fluid, removed padding from default bootstrap class using p-0 class.

+initial plans of adding a jumbotron with a link to the shop, but instead opted for two images linking to click and collect and home delivery.

 ------